SpeedCodeNpo/ng-exercises/README.md

 ### Assignment instructions :
 - As a starting point you are given a service (in the 'core' module).
+- This service has the data (lists of words) and functions (to fetch and scramble words).
 - Your task is to create the app described below by creating a feature component that displays the user interface and does the interaction logic while using the included DataService component in the src/core/services folder.